deiss/graphs/README.md

 ##### Author: DEISS Olivier
 ##### Started: September 2015

 This project is a toolbox for Graph Theory.
 It includes graph algorithms and an interface to visualize them, using OpengGL.
+The project comes with a function to generate random Gabriel graphs.
+These graph look like road maps and are therefore nice for the study of lots of Graph algorithms.
+Unfortunately, they are not relevant for every of the implemented algorithms: for instance, the Bron-Kerbosch algorithm, that computes the clique number of the graph, will always return a triangle as the maximum clique.

 Language: C++<br/>
 Libraries: OpenGL, Glut